-5. Should a daily transcript and/or real-time reporting be desired, the parties shall make arrangements with the Supervisor of the Court Reporting Services, at (415) 522-2079, at least ten calendar days prior to the trial date.

-6. During trial, counsel may wish to use overhead projectors, laser-disk/computer graphics, poster blow-ups, models or specimens of devices.
+- 5. Should a daily transcript and/or real-time reporting be desired, the parties shall make arrangements with the Supervisor of the Court Reporting Services, at (415) 522-2079, at least ten calendar days prior to the trial date. - 6.
+During trial, counsel may wish to use overhead projectors, laser-disk/computer graphics, poster blow-ups, models or specimens of devices.
 The United States Marshal requires a court order to allow equipment into the courthouse.

-If monitor screens are used, there should be a single large screen (not multiple small screens) viewable by the jury, the Court and the witness.
-It should be large and bright enough to be seen when placed on the opposite side of the courtroom from the jury.
+If monitor screens are used, there should be a single large screen (not multiple small screens) viewable by the Court, the witness and most counsel.
+It should be large and bright enough to be seen when placed on the opposite side of the courtroom.
 If counsel cannot conveniently see the screen, counsel may have a small monitor at counsel table.
 If both overhead projector and video equipment are to be used, a single projection screen is best, thus requiring a projection-type video rather than a monitor.
 If video equipment is used, equipment capable of instantly accessing the relevant portions of transcripts and graphics should be used (rather than, for example, raw video tapes made at depositions which take time to forward or to rewind).
 Equipment should be shared by all counsel to the maximum extent possible.
-The Court provides no equipment or have a technician handy at all times.
+The Court provides no equipment other than an easel.
+For electronic equipment, parties should be prepared to maintain the equipment or have a technician handy at all times.
 For overhead projectors, the parties shall provide a spare bulb.
 The parties shall tape extension cords to the carpet for safety.
+The parties shall disassemble and store all equipment in the courtroom at the end of each court day.
 The parties may work with the deputy clerk, Jennifer Ottolini (415-522-4173), on all courtroom-layout issues.